 Most sanitizers have ethyl alcohol or isopropyl alcohol (rubbing alcohol) in them.
 These ingredients can kill most viruses and bacteria.
 They work by dissolving the protein layer in these microorganisms.

 Look for products with these ingredients.
 They should tell you what percentage of microorganisms the hand sanitizer kills on the label.
 You can use that as a guide to know if you are buying an effective product.
-For example, McKesson Premium Hand Sanitizer with Aloe contains ethyl alcohol and kills 99 percent of microorganisms.
+For example, Purell Premium Hand Sanitizer contains ethyl alcohol and kills 99 percent of microorganisms.

 As you can see, sanitizers don’t kill everything, which is why it is still important to wash your hands regularly with soap and hot water.
 Washing your hands helps to remove germs rapidly and effectively.
 If your hands feel dirty or are visibly soiled, hand sanitizer is often not enough.